 Lean Management at Burckhardt Compression

-To keep doing a good job, we need to always get [email protected] is not some secret code, it stands for team-based process quality and as such represents a work philosophy.
+To keep doing a good job, we need to always get better. [email protected] is not some secret code, it stands for team-based process quality and as such represents a work philosophy.

 Focus on shorter lead times

 The program was launched in 2009 and is now a fixed part of our Design & Manufacturing unit.
 Supervisors and employees receive some basic training in lean and change management but most of the program activities revolve around project teams and their workshops.
 These interdepartmental teams work on creating specific solutions together with lean coordinators and then implement these solutions in their everyday work.
 The main objective is to constantly reduce lead times through sustained business improvements.
 Each project is described in detail and project outcomes are measured against clearly defined criteria.

 One example of the many benefits this program has provided is workspace optimization.
 Instead of keeping certain tools at a central warehouse, for example, many workspaces are now individually equipped with the tools that are needed to get the job done.
 No more time is lost walking back and forth for tools, employee satisfaction has increased and efficiency has improved.
 Together with a new planning concept, a significant reduction in lead times has been achieved.

 Furthermore, a one-piece flow or continuous connected workflow method consisting of five steps was introduced for certain stages of the manufacturing process.
 Groups of employees work on one compressor at a set pace as it passes through various production stages and they have a certain degree of autonomy in how they organize their work.
 This change also led to a reduction in calculated standard times and therefore reduced lead times while increasing output.